patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/toolbar/design.md

 ## Elements
 ![toolbar](img/toolbar.png)

-The following elements may be included in a typical toolbar.
+The following elements can be included in a typical toolbar.
-1. **Bulk selection (optional)**: A bulk selector may be added when this functionality is not available from the data presentation component itself.
-Card views and data lists may require a bulk selector.
-Besides allowing the user to select and deselect all items on a page, other application specific options can be added.
-There should also be an indeterminate state where the bulk selector notifies the user that there are some items selected on a page.
-When a bulk selector is included, it will always be the left-most element in the toolbar.
-If the view type is a list, the bulk selector should be aligned with the checkboxes in each row.
+1. **Bulk selection (optional)**: Bulk selection can be added when the functionality isn't available from the component you're using to present the data.
+For example, you might need to include a bulk selector for a card view or data list, but a table will enable bulk selection by default.
+Besides allowing the user to select and deselect all items on a page, other application specific options can be added in the dropdown.
+Bulk selection allows the user to select or deselect all items on a page and provide an indeterminate state that notifies the user when only some items are selected.
+Bulk selectors should always be the left-most element in a toolbar.
+When providing a bulk selector in a list view, it should be aligned with the checkboxes.
 2. **Filters**: PatternFly supports a variety of common filter types that can be used alone or in combination to construct a custom filter.
 3. **Sort (optional)**: A sort component may to added when this functionality is needed.
 Tables have built in sorting, but card views and data lists may require toolbar sorting.
 4. **Global actions**: Any global actions that apply to selected data items are included left-aligned following filter and sort controls.
 These may be exposed as buttons or collapsed into a kabob menu.
 No more than two items should be exposed as buttons.
 Button labels should be limited in length to preserve horizontal space.